 The symptoms of bipolar disorder can vary in severity and duration, and may include periods of mania or hypomania, which are characterized by excessive energy, restlessness, high self-esteem, impulsive behavior, and reduced need for sleep.
 Depressive episodes can also occur, which may include feelings of sadness, hopelessness, fatigue, loss of interest or pleasure in activities, and thoughts of suicide or self-harm.

 In some cases, bipolar disorder symptoms may begin after a stressful or traumatic event.
 If you abuse drugs or alcohol, you may also be susceptible to developing bipolar disorder.
 If left untreated, the symptoms of bipolar disorder can worsen and cause additional complications, such as:

 - Financial difficulties

 Medication therapy can also be effective at minimizing the severity of your symptoms and preventing the development of depression or anxiety.
-Dr. Weinstein may suggest mood stabilizers to reduce the number of manic or depressive episodes you experience.
+Medications such as mood stabilizers, antidepressants, and antipsychotics are commonly used to manage bipolar symptoms.
+Dr. Weinstein, Michigan psychiatrist may suggest mood stabilizers to reduce the number of manic or depressive episodes you experience.